SNMA Service Projects

 Sexually Transmitted Diseases Lecture Series

-UTSW-SNMA has worked with several schools within the Dallas Public Schools System in order to educate high-school students about the most common STDs in the country and those STDs that have a high prevalence in the Dallas county area.
-The UTSW-SNMA members facilitate several hour-long presentations using slides with an accompanying script provided by the UTSW Medical Center.
-The program is interactive and provides an abundance of information to the students on safe sex, key signs and symptoms of STDs, and contact information for the various clinics within the area.
+UTSW-SNMA has worked with several schools within the Dallas Independent School District to educate high-school students about the most common STDs in the country as well as the STDs that have a high prevalence in the Dallas County area.
+The UTSW-SNMA members facilitate several hour-long presentations using slides with an accompanying script provided by UTSW.
+The Series is interactive and provides an abundance of information to the students on safe sex, key signs and symptoms of STDs, and contact information for the various clinics within the area.

 Area Health Education Center (AHEC) Mentor Program